-There now exists an array of low- and high-fidelity non-animal methods that researchers have developed for the effective teaching of a wide variety of basic and advanced microsurgical skills to novice and expert physicians and that have been endorsed as replacements for live-animal use.
-These include task trainers and perfused human cadavers that can teach procedures such as anastomoses, resection of artificial tumours, bypasses, and aneurysm creation, dissection, and clipping.
+There now exists an array of low- and high-fidelity non-animal methods that researchers have developed for the effective teaching of a wide variety of basic and advanced microsurgical skills to novice and expert physicians, and these have been endorsed as replacements for live-animal use.
+They include task trainers and ethically sourced perfused human cadavers that can be used to teach procedures such as anastomoses, resection of artificial tumours, bypasses, and aneurysm creation, dissection, and clipping.

-For example, a study from the University of Toronto comparing the microsurgical anastomosis skills of surgical residents trained on live rats versus those trained on a silicone model found that, following identical initial training on inanimate models, the latter group was as proficient at performing single-layer, microsurgical anastomoses as those trained on live animals.
-The authors concluded, "[T]raining with low-fidelity bench models is as effective as training with high-fidelity, live animal models for the acquisition of technical skill among surgical trainees."241
+For example, a study from the University of Toronto comparing the microsurgical anastomosis skills of surgical residents trained on live rats to those trained on a silicone model found that, following identical initial training on inanimate models, the latter group was as proficient at performing single-layer, microsurgical anastomoses as those trained on live animals.
+The authors concluded, "[T]raining with low-fidelity bench models is as effective as training with high-fidelity, live animal models for the acquisition of technical skill among surgical trainees."234